 With an ageing population, limited resources for home care and no immediate cures available, developing new ways to help people live well with dementia is a priority.
 All too often people living with dementia are isolated and develop preventable problems that lead to unnecessary hospital admissions.

-The UK DRI Care Research & Technology centre, based at Imperial with close collaboration with Surrey, brings together a diverse team of doctors, engineers and scientists who together can harness recent advances in artificial intelligence, engineering, robotics and sleep science to create new technologies that will deliver the highest quality dementia care in the home.
+The UK DRI Care Research & Technology centre, based at Imperial with close collaboration with the University of Surrey and the Surrey and Borders Partnership NHS Foundation Trust (SABP), brings together a diverse team of doctors, engineers and scientists who together can harness recent advances in artificial intelligence, engineering, robotics and sleep science to create new technologies that will deliver the highest quality dementia care in the home.
 Researchers are investigating new ways to keep people independent in their homes, improve their general health and sleep, and reduce confusion and agitation.
 Their work is guided by people with dementia and their caregivers, focusing on issues that cause the most problems.

-The team develop a range of devices that allow them to track a person’s behaviour and health at home.
-They harness the power of artificial intelligence to understand an individual’s behaviour and predict when problems might arise – and also develop ways to quickly identify medical complications that may occur in the home.
-The researchers work out ways to prompt people to resolve problems and also develop smart solutions that allow continuous interaction between people living with dementia, caregivers and medical professionals.
+The team are developing a range of devices that allow them to track a person’s behaviour and health at home.
+They are harnessing the power of artificial intelligence to understand an individual’s behaviour and predict when problems might arise – and also develop ways to quickly identify medical complications that may occur in the home.
+The researchers are developing ways to prompt people to resolve problems and also develop smart solutions that allow continuous interaction between people living with dementia, caregivers and medical professionals.

 Find out more about the 'Minder' remote dementia care platform.